dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 attribute1: data-point-1-attribute-1  # overwrites attribute1 on resource & scope
 attribute2: scope-attribute-2         # overwrites attribute2 on resource
 attribute3: resource-attribute-3      # from the resource, not overwritten
+attribute4: scope-attribute-4         # from the scope, not overwritten

 # data point 2
 service.name: my-service              # from the resource
 attribute1: data-point-2-attribute-1  # overwrites attribute1 on resource & scope
 attribute2: scope-attribute-2         # overwrites attribute2 on resource
 attribute3: resource-attribute-3      # from the resource, not overwritten
+attribute4: data-point-2-attribute-4  # overwrites attribute4 from the scope
 ```

 ## Useful links